SysKitTeam/docs-point/integrations/examples/jira-example.md

 ---
-description: This article showcases how you can utilize Syskit Point's webhooks with Jira.
+description: This article showcases how you can utilize Syskit Point webhooks with Jira.
 ---

 # Jira Cloud Integration with Syskit Point

 This article will show you how to set up Jira Cloud integration with Syskit Point.
-This integration lets you automate Microsoft 365 workspace provisioning directly from Jira using Syskit Point’s provisioning API.
+This integration lets you automate Microsoft 365 workspace provisioning directly from Jira using Syskit Point provisioning API.

-In the [3rd Party Integrations Using Webhooks article](webhooks-example.md), we explained all the prerequisites needed for this to work.
+All the prerequisites needed for this to work are explained in the [3rd Party Integrations Using Webhooks article](webhooks-example.md).

 Before you start, make sure you have done the following: